What type of student will I be?

-Attendance mode: campus (D) or cloud (online) (X)
+Attendance mode: campus (D) or online study (X)

 Study mode: full time or part time (fewer than 3 credit points per semester is considered to be part time)

 Fee mode: Commonwealth Supported Place or local full-fee paying (with or without FEE-HELP) or international fee paying and/or a scholarship recipient (scholarships don't always cover all tuition costs).

 You might be a Commonwealth Supported Australian undergraduate studying full time, via campus study at Waurn Ponds.

 You might be an international postgraduate student, studying full time via campus study at Burwood.

-You could be a fee paying Australian postgraduate student studying part time, via cloud (online) study, with a FEE-HELP loan arrangement.
+You could be a fee paying Australian postgraduate student studying part time, via online study, with a FEE-HELP loan arrangement.

 Limits and restrictions